CannonWilson/Spring23-AI-Research/README.md

 # Kincannon Wilson Spring '23 Research

 This is the repo for my research during Spring 2023.
-It's currently a work in progress.
+It's currently a work in progress, and the contained here is entirely experimental.
 The research involves using CLIP and SVMs to identify multiple failure directions for a trained classifier.
 Feel free to shoot me an email at kgwilson2@wisc.edu if